fermyon/spin/examples/spin-timer/readme.md

   * Update the URL too, to reflect the directory where the tar file is
 * `spin plugin install --file ./trigger-timer.json --yes`

-Then you should be able to `spin build --up --follow-all` the guest.
+Then you should be able to `spin build --up` the guest.